Gaffer1337/Splitgate-External-Triggerbot/README.md

 # Splitgate-External-Triggerbot
-A pixel triggerbot made fir splitgate in c#
+A pixel triggerbot made for splitgate in c#